 - Have to walk or stand on hard surfaces for your job

 You can help prevent this by wearing shoes that fit properly and offer support throughout your foot.
 Special shoe inserts can also provide foot support so your plantar fascia do not strain.

 The most common symptom is pain in your heel.
 The stabbing pain can feel worse in the morning or when you stand up after being seated for a long period of time.

 If you’ve been diagnosed with plantar fasciitis, rest your foot as much as you can.
 You can also apply ice packs and take nonsteroidal anti-inflammatory medicines (NSAID pain relievers) to reduce swelling and inflammation.
 Sometimes stretches for your calves and feet can also help.

 Some people benefit from wearing a splint on their foot when they sleep that stretches the plantar fascia.
 Special arch or heel supports in your shoes, called orthotics, can also help your feet heal during the day.

 Typically you’ll recover from plantar fasciitis in just a few weeks or months by following the home remedies above.
-However, if pain isn’t improving or it's reoccurring, consider scheduling an evaluation with an expert orthopaedic specialist at Main Line Health to help you develop a personalized plan of care.
+However, if pain isn’t improving or it's reoccurring, consider scheduling an evaluation with an expert orthopaedic specialist or podiatrist at Main Line Health to help you develop a personalized plan of care.